For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Reduced local involvement with police raids

 Some sanctuary city policies go further.
-Local law enforcement may refuse to assist with local ICE raids, or they may not offer requested support like additional manpower.
+Local law enforcement may refuse to assist with local ICE raids, or they may not offer requested support like additional staffing.

 This fact doesn’t mean ICE raids don’t occur in these types of cities.
-It simply means that the local police won’t be involved.
+It simply means the local police won’t assist federal agents with them.

 Lack of immigration detention centers

 Some sanctuary cities and counties prohibit ICE from establishing detention centers within their borders.
-When governments impose this rule, ICE officers may have to travel further to apprehend an undocumented immigrant.
+When governments impose this rule, federal immigration enforcement officers may have to travel further to apprehend an undocumented immigrant.

 Increased privacy

-Some sanctuary cities protect people from questions about their immigration status when applying for services.
+Some sanctuary cities protect people from questions about their immigration status or citizenship status when applying for services.
 Others limit gathering immigration data from people.

-For example, a person may not need to give their immigration status when registering their children for a public school in a sanctuary city.
+For example, people may not need to give their immigration status when registering their children for a public school in a sanctuary city.
 Or, the school district may only be allowed to ask if the child is a U.S. citizen.
-If the answer is no, the school official can’t ask for the specific immigration status.
+If the answer is no, the school official can’t ask for the specific immigration status or inquire whether the child has legal status.

 Protection from ICE officials while in jail